 For periods of enrollment that begin after July 1, 2009, members of the armed forces (Army, Navy, Air Force, Marine Corps, and Coast Guard) on active duty for a period of more than 30 days and his/her spouse, and his/her dependent children will be eligible to receive in-state tuition at public colleges and universities in the state where they reside or are permanently stationed.
 Once a Service member or their family members are enrolled and paying in-state tuition, they will continue to pay the in-state tuition rate as long as they 1. remain continuously enrolled at the institution even if the Service member is reassigned outside the state 2. continue in the same degree program.

 What must I do in order to be considered an independent person who can establish residency in Kentucky?

 A person claiming independent status must document that they are not being claimed by a parent or other person as a dependent, or as an exemption for federal and state tax purposes, and the person must provide documentation of their ability to provide the necessary financial resources to provide for their own sustenance, as sustenance is defined in Section 1 of 13 KAR 2:045, without dependence on student financial aid or financial help for any other person.
 The conditions for independence are included in the residency regulation along with definitions for “independence” and for “sustenance”.

 How can I find out more information about residency?

 Read the residency regulation which can be found in the left menu, 13 KAR 2:045.
-You may also find the regulation in the University's Offices of Admission, Office of Enrollment Management, and in the lobby of the Houchens Building.
+You may also find the regulation in the University's Offices of Admission, Registrar's Office, and in the lobby of the Houchens Building.
 This regulation is codified as an administrative regulation and is known as 13 KAR 2:045 “Determination of Residency Status for Admission and Tuition Assessment Purposes”